Warda-Syeda/matlabMRICourse/part_six_beyond_matlab.md

 ## Anatomical data

 We can apply what we learned so far on anatomical data such as extracting and visualizing sheep brain surface from its volumetric binary mask, 'sheepBrain.nii'.
+!!!!!!
+Add Code !!!!!

+!!!!
+Add Fig 6 !!!

+Another popular surface file format is '.stl'.
+MATLAB does not have an in-built function for reading .stl files but a function call 'stlread' is available to download from Mathworks website.
+(This function is provided in lesson repository.)